sagnik6969/laravel-10-notes/38 exceptions.md

-# ----> to throw a dalidation exception
+# ----> to throw a validation exception

 {{
     throw ValidationException::withMessages([